Data & Analytics

 To insert a chart in a sheet, click Insert in the main menu and then click Chart.

-A blank area for a chart will appear in the center with a sidebar on the right side.
-You can add the data range covered by the chart by going to the Data range portion of the sidebar and then entering the data range manually by typing or by clicking on the symbol on the right end of the textbox, where you can select the sheet and then select the cells.
+A blank chart will appear in the center with a sidebar on the right side.
+You can add the data range covered by the chart by going to the Data range portion of the sidebar and then entering the data range manually by typing or by clicking on the symbol on the right end of the textbox, where you can select the sheet and then select the spreadsheet data.

 We also have some guides to help you further harness the power of the charts in Google Sheets:

-One disadvantage of using charts is that they often overlap with the sheet and can cover other cells that may contain important data.
+One disadvantage of using a bar chart, column chart, or another chart is that they often overlap with the sheet and can cover other cells that may contain important data.
 If you do not want the full-blown functionality of the Charts but still want basic visualization of the data through one of the following forms:

 Then the Sparkline chart function is the perfect fit for you!
 The Sparkline chart function inserts a small chart in a cell where the formula is added.

 The dimensions of the chart follow the dimensions of the cell where it is included.
-This gives you more flexibility in laying out your dashboard: you can precisely set the cell or cells covered by the sparkline chart, even more so than a typical chart.
+This gives you more flexibility in your layout: you can precisely set the cell or cells covered by the sparkline chart, even more so than a typical chart.

 To insert a sparkline chart, use the following syntax: